NancokPS2/mewgenics-gon-map/README.md

 - IntelligenceUp
 - ConstitutionUp
 - SpeedUp
+- CharismaUp
+- LuckUp
 - RandomStatUp
-- Thorns
+- Thorns*
 - CritChanceUp: The number correlates to the dodge chance, from 0 to 100.
-- Fury: Chance to repeat the attack.
+- Fury*: Chance to repeat the attack.
 The number correlates to the repeat chance, from 0 to 100.
 - TempSpellDamageUp
-- Reflect
+- Reflect*
-- HealthRegenUp
+- HealthRegenUp*
-- IgnoreTiles
+- IgnoreTiles*
-- Temporary: This is a special effect that causes a status effect
+- Temporary: This is a special effect that causes a status effect for a limited time
   - status(ident): The identifier of the status effect to apply
   - stacks(num): The stacks of the status
   - turns(num): Turn duration, once these turns pass you loose all stacks.
   - expires_on_begin_turn(bool)
+- Cleanse: Removes all debuffs and gives divine shield per cleared debuff.
+Use 0 to disable gaining shields while still cleansing the target.

+#### Damaging
+- RevengeDamage*: Causes an effect on an attacker.
+Works similar to damage_instance
+  - effects

 #### Resource change
 - Shield: Instantly recovers shield equal to the number.
 - ManaSteal: Takes mana from a unit.
 Seems like this steals ALL mana at -1 stacks
 - ReduceManaCost
 - ReduceManaCostExcludeBrainstorm: Funi hardcoding.
 Used exclusively by brainstorm to ensure it cannot make itself cheaper.
+- RefreshMovePoints: Restores movement.
+- RefreshActPoints: Restores basic attack.
+- RefreshItemAbilities: Restores item use.
+- TakeExtraTurn: Gives a free turn after the current one.

 #### Mobility
 - Displace: The target is moved by a tile in a random direction.
 Used by Dump